THE BENEFITS OF GREEN TEA FOR SKIN ARE MULTI-FACETED AND SIGNIFICANT

 Recent scientific studies have indicated that green tea in skin care can ward off skin cancer and the signs of aging.

 We all probably have heard by now that green tea in general is excellent for protections our bodies against cancer, heart disease, and osteoporosis, as well as aid in weight loss.

-Green tea is a botanical derived from the leaves and buds of the tea plant Camellia sinensis.
-A bit of an overachiever, green tea is both protective and corrective and available in a wide range of formulations and products for the skin.
+Green tea is derived from the leaves and buds of the tea plant Camellia sinensis.
+As a bit of an overachiever, green tea is both protective and corrective and available in a wide range of formulations and products for the skin.